Atlas-OS/docs/docs/getting-started/installation.md

 ??? question "No internet?"
     If you are using Wi-Fi and cannot connect to the internet, temporarily plug an ethernet cable into your computer to download your drivers.
 You can also download the right Wi-Fi or ethernet drivers with an external hard drive or USB using something else.

+!!! question "Need help?"
+    If you face any trouble while installing, you can ask for help on our [forums](https://forum.atlasos.net), or our [Discord server](https://discord.atlasos.net).
+We have a big community of people who care and want to help.